Java under the Microscope: Stack, Heap, and GC using Code Examples

 Point p1 = new Point(100, 200);

-// Heap (Eden): Point object {x=100, y=200}
+// Heap (Eden): object Point {x=100, y=200}

 cache.put("first", new SoftReference<>(p1));

-// Heap: SoftReference object {ref -> Point (100,200)}
+// Heap: object SoftReference {ref -> Point (100,200)}

-// The cache is stored in the Static area
+// Cache is stored in Static area

-// Remove the direct reference
+// Removing the direct reference

 p1 = null;

-// Heap: Point object (100,200) is still reachable via SoftReference
+// Heap: object Point (100,200) is still reachable through SoftReference

-// Stack main: p1 reference removed
+// Stack main: reference p1 removed

 createTemporaryPoints();

-// Heap: unreferenced objects, candidate for GC
+// Heap: objects that have no references are candidate for GC

 System.gc();